Hafford

 Hafford is a town in the RM of Redberry, Saskatchewan, Canada, consisting of 414 residents at the 2021 Canadian census.
-It is located near Redberry Lake, which consists of only salt water.
+It is near the salt water Redberry Lake.

 History

 The first overseer for the village of Hafford was T.G.
 Bavin in 1914.
 The Hafford Village Council and Board of Trade requested a doctor, and Dr. Whitemarsh was appointed for the village.
 The early community was first served by Luxembourg Post Office.
 The early village had three lumber yards, a general store, I.H.C. agency, a poolroom, livery barn, hardware, and post office.
 In 1913 the Canadian Bank of Commerce and the first restaurant opened.
 The hotel and bar were established in 1914.
 Power came to Hafford in 1916, and the Hafford Rural Telephone Company was established in 1916.
 The Hafford hospital was built in 1922.
 Hafford was served by the Ukrainian Catholic Church established 1911, the Ukrainian Orthodox church built 1909, the Roman Catholic Church erected about the same time.
 The Anglican church was built in 1918, and the Methodist church which was erected in Hafford moved to Richard.
-The Dominion Government Illustration Station was operated between 1932-1955.
+The Dominion Government Illustration Station was operated between 1932 and 1955.
 This station tested grains, and fertilizers and improved livestock.